 Is your slip and fall lawsuit worth millions?
 It could be.
 Learn what factors affect how much money you can collect for your injuries.

 $18 million.
-That’s the largest slip-and-fall claim we could find.
+That’s the largest slip and fall injury claim we could find.

 30-year-old Marcus Gustafsson fell 20 feet through an open manhole in 2004.
 The defendant, energy company Trigen-Philadelphia, claimed someone illegally removed the 250-pound manhole cover.